Bruends/BooksApiV2/README.md

 ```
 img (image type file, optional)
 ```
-to remove the book img send a request to this endpoint with an empty `img` field
+to remove the book img, send a request to this endpoint with an empty `img` field

 #### PUT